Chart Color Schemes

 The level of residential development activity in Urangan was found to be higher than 90% of real estate markets across the country

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Urangan averaged around 139 new dwelling approvals per year.
-Approximately 698 homes were approved over the past five financial years between FY21 and FY25, with an additional 99 approved so far in FY26.
-On average, 2.8 people moved to the area per new home constructed during these years, reflecting robust demand that supports property values.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Urangan has averaged around 139 new dwelling approvals per year.
+An estimated 698 homes were approved over the past 5 financial years, between FY-21 and FY-25, with 99 so far in FY-26.
+On average, 2.8 people have moved to the area per new home constructed over these years, reflecting robust demand that underpins property values.

 Frequently Asked Questions - Development